The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 6- Organization

-It's all to do with purifying the mind and body!
-Organizational skills protect you from chaos, whether reducing mess on your desk or trying to suppress the clutter in your brain and boost your productivity.
+It’s all to do with purifying the mind and body!
+Organizational skills protect you from chaos, whether reducing mess on your desk or trying to suppress the clutter in your brain and lift your productivity.

 7- Task Initiation